pippim/pippim.github.io/programs/mserve.md

 It will get lyrics from the internet and let you synchronize them in real time by simply clicking each line as it is sung.

+## Multiple Every Things

+Why have one when you can have multiples?:

+- Multiple Locations (Devices including mobile and file server)
+- Multiple Windows for music library, current playing, encoding, etc.
+- Multiple Monitors (remembers where each window was last used)
+- Multiple processes allow VU meters to run in background
+- Multiple Playlists per location
+- Multiple Show Chronology/Resume/Menu option states per location and per Playlist within location.
+- Single SQL library with shared lyrics across all locations

+Innovative features not in other applications:

+- Information Centre (history of dialog boxes and actions)
+- Fade in/out Tooltips that follow mouse pointer
+- Basic Time Synchronization and Advanced Synchronization
+- Scrape MusicBrainz for Artist / Album details and artwork
+- OGA encoding for music files from CD

+Common features:

+- Cross-fading songs and TV Hockey Commercials
+- Encode CD to music files in MP3 and WAV format

+## **mserve** is Still Under Construction

 {% include image.html src="/assets/img/tim-ta/Tim-ta Under Construction.png"
    alt="Under Construction.png"
    style="float: none; width: 100%; margin: 2rem 0 1rem 0;"